Alan hanging out with our new neighbors, the goats.

 Alan unveils one of our piers while standing in our utility trench.

 All of our piers are poured, and conduit laid out.
-I made it a goal to ha
+I made it a goal to have a different dog in every picture, so let's see if I can do it!

 This is the end stud wall and the steel end cap wall (two 4'x10' sheets that will be welded together and trimmed).
 The stud wall isn't done yet, it still needs fireblocks.
 Alan built this buy himself, as I was very sick that day.
 To the right is some of the steel for the window frames.